JanneMattila/azure-policy-evaluator/README.md

 Test file name is used to describe the test case expected result.
 E.g., `securityrule-allows-ssh-deny.json` means that the test case expects the policy to `deny` the resource.

-You can start the `watch` mode from root of this repository:
+You can start the `watch` mode from the root of this repository:

 ```powershell
 ape -w -f samples